telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/filtering/filter-datasource-manually.md

 ---
 title: Filter DataSource Manually
-page_title: Filter DataSource Manually| Kendo UI ComboBox
+page_title: Filter DataSource Manually | Kendo UI ComboBox
-description: "Learn how to filter DataSource instance manually in the Kendo UI ComboBox widget."
+description: "Learn how to manually filter the Data Source instance in a Kendo UI ComboBox widget."
+previous_url: /controls/editors/combobox/how-to/filter-datasource-manually
 slug: howto_filter_datasource_manually_combobox
 ---

 # Filter DataSource Manually

-The widget has a built-in detection mechanism which checks whether the data is filtered or not.
-This information is used by the widget to decide when to persist selected value, not existing in the source.
-When the source is filtered manually, the widget loses details about the DataSource state and, as a result, might fail to operate.
+The Kendo UI ComboBox has a built-in detection mechanism that checks whether the data is filtered or not.

+This information is used by the widget to decide when to persist the selected value that does not exist in the source.
+When the source is manually filtered, the ComboBox loses the details about the state of the Data Source and, as a result, might fail to operate.

-The example below demonstrates how to filter the Kendo UI ComboBox dataSource instance manually.
+The following example demonstrates how to manually filter the Data Source instance of the Kendo UI ComboBox.

 ###### Example